Nanolx/NanoDroid/README.md

 * install **Magisk**
   * recommended, but not required
   * if **Magisk** is installed, NanoDroid will be installed as Magisk-Module, else it will install into `/system` directly
-  * if you want to use microG make sure the ROM is either pre-patched with signature spoofing support or **deoxeded** so you can patch yourself [see here](doc/DeodexServices.md)
-     * you can use the Patcher package to de-odex (up to Android 8.1) and/or patch services.jar (up to Android 9.0)
 * install desired Kernel (if any)
 * mount `/system` read-write and remove the following folders
   * GApps GmsCore (which can have multiple paths, depending on the ROM):